theIvanR/torch-on-clunkers/README.md

 | Ninja                      | Fast parallel build backend                                     |
 | pip, build (PEP 517)       | Install Python deps & produce a wheel                           |

+NOTE: for simplicity, I used miniconda with python 3.9 and added it to path.
+Of course, different settings and virtual environments can be used.

 ---

 # 2. Install & Verify Prerequisites